War: Tracking the Threat of War with Iran

 article was published by The Atlantic

-On August 21, 2010,
+On August 21, 2010, Iran, with

 destroyed.
 However, other analysts see evidence of war

 preparations by Israel, Syria, and Iran.
 Clues these analysts see

 concern in Israel over the Gallant

 from war preparations by Israel.

---The presence of
+--The presence of Iranian

-apparantly for discussions on coordinating Syrian,
+apparantly for discussions on coordinating Syrian, Hezbollah,

 --Statements made by